Skip to content

 }

 The resulting structure is added to the CallGear insert code on the site.
-As we use the method CallGearWidget.sitephoneCall() to make a call, the call will be processed according to the sitephone settings.
+As we use the method CallGearWidget.sitePhoneCall() to make a call, the call will be processed according to the sitephone settings.
 The “Sitephone” component must be connected and configured.

 Sending an application after requesting a call through the lead generator

 Consider using the method CallGear.addOfflineRequest() with the lead generator form to send an application after requesting a call.
-You need to add the method afterViewControllerRun into the structure applyWidgetsOptions, subscribe to the event leadsubmit, inside of which we will trigger the event CallGear.addOfflineRequest with data received from the call generator form.
+You need to add the method afterViewControllerRun into the structure applyWidgetsOptions and subscribe to the event leadsubmit, inside of which we will trigger the event CallGear.addOfflineRequest with data received from the call generator form.

 __cs.push(['applyWidgetsOptions', {